wadedismukes/treeducken/cran-comments.md

 * checking CRAN incoming feasibility ...
 NOTE
   Maintainer: 'Wade Dismukes <wade.dismukes@gmail.com>'

-This is a first time submission to CRAN for me (outside of the previous submission which was rejected).
+This is a first time submission to CRAN for me (outside of the previous submissions which were rejected).

 * Found the following (possibly) invalid DOIs: